HL-LHC sensitivity to higgsinos from natural SUSY with gravitino LSP: Results and discussions

 \section{Results and discussions}

 All the SRs defined in this work and the corresponding SM backgrounds are summarized in Table ~\ref{tab:SRs}.
 The first three SRs, i.e., \texttt{SR-HH}, \texttt{SR-ZH} and \texttt{SR-ZZ}, target the first simplified model described in Sec.~\ref{sec:smA}, and the corresponding exclusion limits are shown in Fig.~\ref{fig:excl}~(a).
 The last two SRs, i.e., \texttt{SR-WH} and \texttt{SR-WZ}, target the simplified model described in Sec.~\ref{sec:smB} and the exclusion limits are shown in Fig.~\ref{fig:excl}~(b).
-For the exclusion contour of each SR, an assumed systematic uncertainty, defined in Eq.~(\ref{eq:sigmab}), is chosen as the background $1\sigma$ uncertainty, which characterizes the total uncertainty caused by the factors such as the Monte Carlo generators and detectors.